Photosynthesis: The Magical Process That Keeps Plants Alive πΏ | Plants & Life

 | Location | Thylakoid membranes of chloroplast | Stroma of chloroplast |

-| Requires Light? | Yes, directly depends on sunlight | No, but depends on products of the light reaction |
+| Requires Light? | Yes, directly depends on sunlight | No direct light needed, but uses stored energy from light reactions |

-| Main Inputs | Water (H₂O) and Sunlight | Carbon dioxide (CO₂), ATP, NADPH |
+| Main Inputs | Water (H₂O) and sunlight | Carbon dioxide (CO₂), ATP, NADPH |

 | Main Outputs | Oxygen (O₂), ATP, NADPH | Glucose (C₆H₁₂O₆) |

-| Purpose | To convert solar energy into chemical energy | To use stored energy to form sugars |
+| Purpose | Converts sunlight into chemical energy | Uses stored energy to produce sugar |

 π§ Why is Photosynthesis Important?